 Information for the public

-NHS Health Scotland works closely with Health Protection Scotland, NHS Education for Scotland, Scottish Government and NHS Health Board Immunisation Coordinators to provide up-to-date resources about the immunisation programmes offered in Scotland.
-Easily accessible resources in the right format and language can help adults with a health condition, and those aged 65 years and over, with informed participation.
+We work closely with NHS Education for Scotland, Scottish Government and local NHS Board Immunisation Coordinators to provide up-to-date resources about the immunisation programmes offered in Scotland.
+Easily accessible resources in the right format and language can help adults with a health condition, and those aged 55 years and over, with informed participation.

 All information for the public, as well as translations and other formats, are available on the NHS inform (external site).

 Influenza (Flu) immunisation is offered from October to March to everyone aged 55 years or over, anyone aged 6 months or older with a health condition, household members of individuals previously advised to shield from coronavirus, unpaid and young carers, all pregnant women at any stage of pregnancy, healthcare workers, and social care workers who provide direct personal care.

 You can find out more about this on our adult flu immunisation page.

 The pneumococcal vaccine